-On October 14, 2021, PLC issued a Notice of Change of Auditor pursuant to NI 51-102 to announce the resignation of MNP LLP ("MNP") as the Company's auditor, at the request of the Company.
-MNP's resignation is effective as of the day immediately following the date of MNP's report in respect of its audit of the Company's consolidated financial statements for the year ended December 31, 2021.
-The Company also announced the appointment of KPMG LLP ("KPMG") as its auditor, following completion of a request for proposal process to fill the vacancy from the effective date of MNP's resignation until the next annual meeting of shareholders of the Company.
+On October 14, 2021, PLC issued a Notice of Change of Auditor pursuant to NI 51-102 to announce the resignation of MNP as the Company's auditor, at the request of the Company.
+MNP's resignation was effective March 4, 2022, the day immediately following the date of MNP's report in respect of its audit of the Company's consolidated financial statements for the year ended December 31, 2021.
+The Company also announced the appointment of KPMG as its auditor, following completion of a request for proposal process to fill the vacancy from March 4, 2022 until the next annual meeting of Shareholders of the Company.